-By the way, to echo Wayne (who publishes a magazine himself). let me encourage you to call attention of the RAINBOW to computer store at which you We give a good percentage to retail outlets and the RAINBOW can be money-maker for a lot of computer store owners.
-And remember, the more people who read the RAINBOW MPARS base from which larger draw to programs and the like for everyone.
+By the way, to echo Wayne Green (who publishes a magazine let me encourage call you to of RAINBOW to attention the computer store at which you We give a good percentage to RAINBOW can outlets and the money-maker for lot of computer 2 And remember, the more store owners. people who read the RAINBOW base from which larger to programs and the like for everyone.